Tomb of Mary of Burgundy: Death of Mary of Burgundy

-Mary was falconing on a hunt with Maximilian and knights of the court in a forest outside Bruges when her horse fell over and threw her in a ditch, before landed on top of her.
-Having sustained massive internal injures and a broken back, she died several days later on 27 March, having dictated a will and testament that outlined her wishes for a monument which she requested that she would be buried —according to an 1844 reproduction of the will— "honorably according to her station" and that a "large and beautiful" image of the Virgin was placed "before this sepulcher or sarcophagus."
+Mary was falconing on a hunt with Maximilian and knights of the court in a forest outside Bruges when her horse tripped and threw her in a ditch before landing on top of her.
+Having sustained massive internal injures and a broken back, she died several weeks later on 27 March, having dictated a will and testament that outlined her wishes for a monument which she requested that she would be buried—according to an 1844 reproduction of the will—"honourably according to her station" and that a "large and beautiful" image of the Virgin was placed "before this sepulchre or sarcophagus."

 As per her dying wishes, she was buried under the choir of the Church of Our Lady, Bruges on 3 April 1482.
 Bruges was then at the height of its commercial and cultural importance and was the birthplace of her son, while it was important to Mary that the church bore her own namesake.
 Although the court was near bankrupt at the time, Maximilian threw a lavish ceremony, partly funded by melting down and selling off their cutlery and silverware.
 Due to these financial constraints, work of Mary's tomb did not begin until at least September 1488.

 Commission and attribution

-Mary's dying wishes were carried out under the patronage of her husband and her eldest son Philip the Fair (d.
+Mary's dying wishes were carried out under the patronage of her husband Maximilian and her eldest son Philip the Fair (d.
 1506).
-Although the circumstances of the build was not well documented, it known that from archives dated 1488 the project was overseen by the executor of her will, Thibault Barradot (d.
+Although the circumstances of the build are not well documented, it known from archives dated 1488 that the project was overseen by the executor of her will, Thibault Barradot (d.
 1503), a high ranking financier who had been her Maître de la Chambre des Denier (Master of Coins), and was appointed to the project almost immediately after her death.